NessInMorse/NessInMorse.github.io/_posts/2023-07-30-learning-swedish.markdown

 hon=she
 etc.
 ```
-Constantly swapping between the two languages, really annoying, WRTS was a website only service as far as I was concerned, it had worse settings too and some odd premium subscription deal.
+Constantly swapping between the two languages can get quite tiresome, WRTS was a website only service as far as I was concerned, it had worse settings too and some odd premium subscription deal.
 Anyway, even by perhaps doing,

 ```
 jag=